Deterrence (penology): As a general deterrent

-Daniel Nagin (1998), one of the leading authorities on the effectiveness of deterrence, believes the collective actions of the criminal justice system exert a very substantial deterrent on the community as a whole.
+Daniel Nagin believes the collective actions of the criminal justice system exert a very substantial deterrent on the community as a whole.
 He says it is also his "view that this conclusion is of limited value in formulating policy".
 He argues that the issue is not whether the criminal justice system in itself prevents or deters crime but whether a new policy, added onto the existing structure, will have any additional deterrent effect.

 As an individual deterrent

 More recent research by Nagin (2009) found that increased severity of punishment had little deterrent effect on individual offenders.

 A meta-analysis of the deterrent effect of punishment on individual offenders also suggests little benefit is gained from tougher sentences.
 In 2001 Canadian criminologist, Paul Gendreau, brought together the results of 50 different studies of the deterrent effect of imprisonment involving over 350,000 offenders.
 This included studies which compared the impact of prison over community sentences and the impact of longer versus shorter prison sentences on recidivism rates.
 The results revealed no support for the deterrent effects of punishment.
 Gendreau wrote: "None of the analyses found imprisonment reduced recidivism.
 The recidivism rate for offenders who were imprisoned as opposed to given a community sanction was similar.
 In addition, longer sentences were not associated with reduced recidivism.
 In fact the opposite was found.
 Longer sentences were associated with a 3% increase in recidivism.
-This finding suggests some support for the theory that prison may serve as a ‘school for crime’ for some offenders".
+This finding suggests some support for the theory that prison may serve as a 'school for crime' for some offenders".

 Durrant states that "reviews of 'enhanced punishment' such as boot camps, intensive supervision, 'scared straight' programs, and electronic monitoring are typically consistent with the thesis that increasing the severity of punishment does not act as a significant deterrent to offenders".

 In a different kind of study, Kuziemko found that when parole was abolished (as a result of which prisoners served their full sentence), that increased the crime rate and the prison population by 10%.
 This is because prisoners who know they may get out early if they behave are psychologically invested in rehabilitation.
 When parole was eliminated for certain offenders (meaning there was no hope of early release), those prisoners accumulated more disciplinary infractions, completed fewer rehabilitative programs, and re-offended at higher rates than inmates who were released early.

 Mann et al. (2016) found that internal sanctions such as feeling guilty are stronger than legal sanctions at deterring crime.
 However, legal sanctions gain strength in situations in which a would-be perpetrator is unlikely to feel guilty.